KaanIsmet/CurrencyConverter/README.md

 # Currency Converter

 ## Overview
 The Currency Converter is a Spring Boot application with a web-based interface that allows users to convert currency values from one currency to another.
-This application uses Thymeleaf for rendering dynamic HTML views and provides real-time conversion capabilities.
+This application uses Thymeleaf for rendering dynamic HTML views and provides real-time conversion capabilities.The application also uses an api from https://app.exchangerate-api.com/

 ## Abstract
 As currencies vary across countries, this application helps users convert amounts from one currency to another using up-to-date exchange rates.
 Built with Spring Boot and Thymeleaf, the application offers a user-friendly web interface that simplifies currency conversion tasks.
 Users can input the amount and select the currencies for conversion to get the converted value instantly.